 When Willis pulls out his hook to kill someone, it makes the stereotypical sound of metal against metal.
 However, the hook would need to be sheathed to make such a sound; furthermore, a curved hook is unable to be sheathed to make such a sound.

-In the film, Karla Wilson wins a radio contest after answering "Rio de Janeiro" to the question "What is the capital of Brazil?"
+(at around 16 mins) In the film, Karla Wilson wins a radio contest after answering "Rio de Janeiro" to the question "What is the capital of Brazil?"
 The capital of Brazil is Brasilia, not Rio de Janeiro.
-But this is explained later in the film.
+But this is explained later in the film (at around 1h 9 mins).

 As Julie and her group arrive, the hotel grounds are brimming with other guests.
 However, when they check in and encounter the hotel manager seconds later, the hotel is totally deserted.
 Apart from the fact that all other hotel guests seem to have vanished in an instance, it also is highly implausible that even during 'off season' there wouldn't be at least a few guests left.